forecast-bio/toile/README.md

 - [atdata](https://github.com/foundation-ac/atdata) - Streaming schematized datasets framework
 - [webdataset](https://github.com/webdataset/webdataset) - Efficient streaming datasets for ML and more
 - [scikit-image](https://scikit-image.org/) - Some good standard impl for image basics

+Claude wrote the majority of the docs—if they hallucinated anything, let us know in the [Issues](https://github.com/forecast-bio/toile/issues)!